Webinar Recap: How Embracing Early Talent Strengthens and Empowers the Federal Workforce

 Jon advocates using the channels preferred by Gen Z to tell your organization’s story consistently in order build your employer brand and connect with potential applicants.
 Some tactics that are successful include quarterly newsletters, brief day in the life videos, and spotlighting current employees.
 Any warm, nurturing touch point that goes the extra mile to differentiate you as an organization and set you apart.

 Charles wholeheartedly agreed with these points.
-He remarked that Jon’s and Wonzie’s remarks stood out for showing that diversity and merit do not have to be at odds with each other.
 He said he is very proud of both Wonzie’s communication leadership and Jon’s progressive thought leadership.

 Jon Newman, Director of Federal Programs at Yello